 Each module is graded (weighted mean of the grades obtained in the courses a module consists of).
 Course grades are based on performance and achievement, using a variety of assessment modes (evaluation of field measurements, presentations, oral or written exams).
 Course modalities are given at the beginning of each course.

-The thesis work for the MSc in Environmental Sciences is based on an independent research project carried out during the second and third term in one of the research groups at the Institute of Evolutionary Biology and Environmental Studies (Suggestions for Master's projects).
+The thesis work for the MSc in Quantitative Environmental Sciences is based on an independent research project carried out during the second and third term in one of the research groups at the Institute of Evolutionary Biology and Environmental Studies (Suggestions for Master's projects).
 An oral presentation, in which the student presents the thesis work, is an integral part of the MSc-program.
-60 credit points will be awarded for the successful completion of the thesis and the oral presentation.
+60 ECTS Credits will be awarded for the successful completion of the thesis and the oral presentation.

-Graduates of the program are awarded a Master of Science (MSc) degree: "Master of Science in Environmental Sciences".
-The total number of ECTS credit units required is 90 to complete the Master's degree (30 credit points for the courses and 60 credit points for the thesis.
+Graduates of the program are awarded a Master of Science (MSc) degree: "Master of Science in Quantitative Environmental Sciences".
+The total number of ECTS Credits units required is 90 to complete the Master's degree (30 ECTS Credits for the courses and 60 ECTS Credits for the thesis.
 The grade of the Master's degree is the weighted mean of the grades of the individual modules and the Master-thesis (at least 4.0; i.e. sufficient).